The Warner Stand was the first stand to be developed for three principal reasons:

 Providing cover to the new stand is a semi-translucent fabric roof, supported by cantilevered oak beams.
 This style of roof is the first of its kind in the country, and is reflective both of advances in timber technology and a modern preference for the use of sustainable, replaceable materials in architecture.

-It can be seen as a microcosm of what MCC is trying to achieve with its Masterplan – an improved spectator experience, facilities that will put the Club in the best possible position to host major matches, improved circulation around the Ground, all within an iconic architectural environment.
+The new stand can be seen as a microcosm of what MCC is trying to achieve with its Masterplan – an improved experience for all spectators, facilities that will put the Club in the best possible position to host major matches, improved circulation around the Ground, all within an iconic architectural environment.

-If planning approval is granted and MCC Members subsequently give their approval, the new stand will become the first Members’ stand to be built at the Ground since the Tavern Stand in 1967.
+If MCC Members give their approval, the new stand will become the first new Members’ Friends’ Enclosure to be built at the Ground since the Tavern Stand in 1967.